liamhardy742/cse15l-lab-reports/Week 1 Lab Report.md

 1. If you do not know your ieng6 account information, follow [these](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit) instructions.
 After that, open Visual Studio Code and open a terminal window as shown below or with the shortcut Ctrl + \` for Windows or Command + \` for Mac.
 ![Image](VS Code Opening a Terminal.png)

 2. In order to remotely connect to a server, we will use `ssh`.
 Type `ssh <insertUsername>@ieng6.ucsd.edu`, where `<insertUsername>` is replaced with your username for your ieng6 account.
 If this server is new to your machine, you will be told that the host's authenticity has not been verified.
 In order to verify, type `yes` and press enter.
 You will then be prompted for a password.
 Enter the password for your ieng6 account and now you are connected to the server.
-The process after completion is shown below, you should see something like this: \n
+The process after completion is shown below, you should see something like this:

 ![Image](AfterLogin.png)